videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/change-input-device.md

 ### `getMics()`

-- This method of the `useMeeting` hook will give you the list of all the available mics which can be shown in a dropdown list.
+- This method of the **Meeting** class will give you the list of all the available mics which can be shown in a dropdown list.

 - This method will return an array of objects which will contain the `deviceId` and `label` of the audio input device.